-- Keep a puncture resistant container nearby.
-Use each needle and syringe only once. - Do not recup, bend or break needles after giving an injection. - Drop all used (disposable) needles, plastic. syringes and blades directly into this container, without recapping, and without passing to another person. - Empty or send for indineration when the container is three-guarters full.
+- Keep a puncture resistant container meatry.
+Use each meetic and syringe only once. - Do not recup, bend or break needles after giving an injection. - Drop all used (disposable) needles, plastic syringes and blades directly into this container, without recapping, and without passing to another person. - Empty or send for indineration when the container is three-quarters full.